Singing with her heart: Adele's success story. Adele: biography of one of the most talented singers of our time Adele biography

 Adele Laurie Blue Adkins was born in London in 1988.
 Singer Adele celebrates her birthday on May 5 (Taurus).

 The family of the future singer was very poor.
-They lived in a disadvantaged area, where emigrants mostly huddled.
+They lived in a disadvantaged area, where mostly emigrants lived.

-The girl grew up in an incomplete family.
+The girl grew up in a single-parent family.
 She was raised by her mother, and her father abandoned them when the baby was only three years old.
-However, when Adele's popularity began to grow, her father began to willingly earn money by giving newspaper interviews about "his girl."
-Naturally, the performer reacted sharply aggressively, saying that this person had no right to talk about her, because he had no idea about her life and had never been interested in her.
+However, when Adele’s popularity began to grow, her father began to willingly earn money by giving newspaper interviews about “his girl.”
+Naturally, the performer reacted sharply aggressively, declaring that this man had no right to talk about her, since he had no idea about her life and was never interested in her.

-Despite the fact that she succeeded in singing, Adele did not believe in success, because her appearance was too far from show business standards.
+Despite the fact that she was able to sing, Adele did not believe in success, because her appearance was too far from show business standards.
 Until 2008, the performer weighed 134 kilograms and did not know what to do with it.

-However, friends persuaded Adele to go to an audition at the London School of Performing Arts and Technology, among the graduates of which were Emmy Winehouse, Leona Lewis and other British pop stars.
-Adele was taken, and she began to develop her talent with the help of the best British teachers.
+However, friends persuaded Adele to audition for the London School of Performing Arts and Technology, whose graduates included Emmy Winehouse, Leona Lewis and other British pop stars.
+Adele was accepted, and she began to develop her talent with the help of the best British teachers.

 Career

 In 2006, Adele recorded a couple of demo versions of her compositions - this was the homework of the school teacher.
 Adele's friends liked the songs so much that they posted them on MySpace.
-It so happened that the compositions were listened to by major producers from the British record company XL Recordings and called the girl with a proposal for cooperation.
-The singer did not even immediately believe that this was not a hoax ...
+It so happened that major producers from the British record company XL Recordings listened to the compositions and called the girl with an offer of cooperation.
+The singer didn’t even immediately believe that this was not a joke...

-Her first single "Hometown Glory" was released in 2007.
-The circulation was small, but then it had to be re-released - due to high demand.
+The singer's first single, "Hometown Glory", was released in 2007.
+The circulation was small, but then it had to be reissued due to great demand.

-Adele's first hit was the composition Chasing Pavements, which took second place in the national British charts.
-And two weeks later, the first album of the singer "19" was ready, which gained popularity all over the world and brought the singer many awards.
-The album sold over 500,000 copies, immediately raising it to platinum status.
+Adele's first hit was the song Chasing Pavements, which took second place in the British national hit parade.
+And just two weeks later, the singer’s first album, “19,” was ready, which gained popularity all over the world and brought the singer many awards.
+The album sold 500 thousand copies, which immediately elevated it to platinum status.
 More than 7 million copies have been sold worldwide.

-It is not surprising that such a triumph gave the producers the idea to organize a world tour of the singer.
+It is not surprising that such a triumph prompted the producers to organize a world tour of the singer.

-Even more popular than the previous one was Adele's album "21" - the fruit of collaboration with Columbia Records.
-The record received all sorts of awards, having sold over 25 million copies.
-The songs firmly occupied the top of the charts in the UK, the USA and became the leaders of the year.
-In 2012, Adele received a Grammy for it as the best album of the year.
-The album retained the status of the best in the US for two years in a row, which was not possible before for anyone except Michael Jackson with his Thriller disc.
+Adele’s album “21”, the fruit of collaboration with the Columbia Records label, became even more popular than the previous one.
+The record received all sorts of awards, selling more than 25 million copies.
+The songs firmly occupied the top of the charts in the UK and USA and became leaders of the year.
+In 2012, Adele received a Grammy for it as best album of the year.
+The album retained its status as the best in the United States for two years in a row, which no one had previously achieved except Michael Jackson with his Thriller disc.

 The young singer has received more than 100 awards for her work.
-The most honorary of them, of course, is the Order of the British Empire.
-Adele also got into the Guinness Book of Records with three records for awards.
-It is impossible not to mention her victories at the Oscars and Golden Globes.
-Her song, the soundtrack to the James Bond movie 007: Skyfall, was named the best in 2013.
+The most honorable of them, of course, is the Order of the British Empire.
+Adele also entered the Guinness Book of Records with three awards.
+One cannot fail to mention her victories at the Oscars and Golden Globes.
+Her song, the soundtrack to the James Bond film "007: Skyfall", was recognized as the best in 2013.

 Personal life